 From the street, The Emory's colour palette is restrained: pale-coloured stone, bronze and white painted steel.
 But its proportions, the rhythmic pattern of the projecting balconies and the instantly recognisable silhouette of the steel masts and cables that carry the weight of the front of the building give The Emory distinctive character.

 Rogers, who always wanted to find a good functional reason for his architectural decisions, used the complex demands of putting a building on a site bounded by a nearby underground railway tunnel to create a steel structure that projects from The Emory's roof.
 The jewellery like steel masts and cables emerging from the roof break up the skyline.
 They announce the hotel.
 But they are also working hard to carry the weight of the front of the building, and are designed to use just enough material to do the job they have to do, and more.
-Habour describes it as 'having the precision of watchmaking.'
+Harbour describes it as 'having the precision of watchmaking.'

 Model in white dress with brick wall behind her and street sign with 'Old Barrack Yard' on it